-• BERENBERG ENERGY JUNIOR DEBT FUNDS, which offer institutional and private investors the possibility of investing in the construction and operation of wind and solar parks, as well as energy storage projects since their launch in 2017, continued their positive performance and currently have capital commitments in excess of €700 million.
+- BERENBERG GREEN ENERGY JUNIOR DEBT FUNDS, which offer institutional and private investors the possibility of investing in the construction and operation of wind and solar parks, as well as energy storage projects since their launch in 2017, continued their positive performance and currently have capital commitments in excess of €800 million.
 In total, financing was structured for more than 700 wind and solar parks in countries and regions such as Germany, Scandinavia, the UK, Spain, Poland and Italy, as well as Japan, Chile, Australia and the US.
-Our BERENBERG ENERGY JUNIOR DEBT FUNDS have financed an output of more than 3.3 million MWh of renewable energy.
-These renewable projects produce enough energy to supply around 930,000 households.
-The energy generated by the financed projects to date brings about carbon savings of approximately 1,610,000 kg of CO2 per year.

-The BERENBERG DIGITAL INFRASTRUCTURE DEBT FUND I launched in 2019 is still in the investment phase and provides support for digital infrastructure with a focus on fibre-optic networks in semiurban areas, thus helping to create the resource-conserving, future-proof infrastructure required for modern living and working.
+Our BERENBERG GREEN ENERGY JUNIOR DEBT FUNDS have financed an output of more than 3.4 million MWh of renewable energy (2022: 3.3 million).
+These renewable projects produce enough energy to supply around 1.1 million households.
+The energy generated by the financed projects to date brings about carbon savings of approximately 1,9 million tonnes of CO2 per year. - The BERENBERG DIGITAL INFRASTRUCTURE DEBT FUND I launched in 2019 provides support for digital infrastructure with a focus on data centres and fibre-optic networks in semiurban areas, thus helping to create the resourceconserving, future-proof infrastructure required for modern living and working.